Business

 How Permanent Employees can avoid wrongful dismissal?

-If you are employed indefinitely, you are deemed as a permanent employee.
-Under Japanese labor laws, companies cannot easily dismiss such employees.
-Even if the company are facing the financial difficulty due to the new coronavirus infection, legitimacy of dismissal are strictly examined in light of the following factors:
+Even if the company are facing the financial difficulty, legitimacy of dismissal are strictly examined in light of the following factors:

-1. Does the company need to reduce personnel?;
+1. Does the company need to reduce personnel?

-2. Has the company made efforts to avoid dismissal?;
+2. Has the company made efforts to avoid dismissal?

-3. Is the selection of the persons to be dismissed fair?; and
+3. Is the selection of the persons to be dismissed fair? and

 4. Have the explanation and discussion with employees been properly done?

-Because it is so difficult for companies to dismiss permanent employees in Japan, some companies may seek to encourage voluntary retirement.
-This is called retirement encouragement.
-If the company mentions about termination of your employment, it is recommended that you ask company for clarification whether it is dismissal or retirement encouragement.
+If your company mentions about termination of your employment, you should ask company for clarification whether it is dismissal or retirement encouragement.

 Can Contract Employees avoid non-renewal of labor contract.